Sumondo an app to monitor and relieve stress.

 What did work?

-• Users completed the Action with ease.
+• Users completed the task “reach and start a breathing exercise” with ease.

 • The users were enthusiast about the visualisation of the stress trends and related statistics.

-Helping users FIND the Input Exercise Form
+Helping users FIND the Do Not Disturb feature

 Priority revisions